New Military Affiliated Student Workshops

 7. Meet with a Veterans Counselor to create an Abbreviated Education Plan*

-- Appointments can be scheduled by visiting the Counseling website and selecting "Chat with General Counseling Specialist or Staff."
+- Appointments can be scheduled by visiting the Counseling website and selecting "Connect Live with a Veterans Counseling Specialist or Sign Up for an Express Session."

 - If all official transcripts are not received and evaluated, please have copies of all unofficial transcripts available for your appointment.